michael2012z/BitBible/markdown/JPS/files/Exod.md

 26. for that is his only covering, it is his garment for his skin; wherein shall he sleep? and it shall come to pass, when he crieth unto Me, that I will hear; for I am gracious.

-27. Thou shalt not revile G-d,That is, the judges. nor curse a ruler of thy people.
+27. Thou shalt not revile G-d,

 28. Thou shalt not delay to offer of the fulness of thy harvest, and of the outflow of thy presses.
 The first-born of thy sons shalt thou give unto Me.